mert-othaw/mert-othaw/DT_EN_Phase_4_Ideate.md

 ## Solutions Steps

 After Phase 1 - 3 is passed, we can continue with the fourth phase, which is called **Ideate**.
-In this Phase we come over to create solution for our defined problem in the previous phases.
+In this Phase 4 we come over to create solution for our defined problem in the previous phases.

-So we go from understanding the problem and start to solve the problem.
+So we go over from understanding the problem and start to solve the problem.After the problem or the design challenge that needs to be solved is understood, it is about **solving the problem**.
+This is done in phases 4 - 6 of design thinking: **"Phase 4 - Ideate, Phase 5 - Prototype, Phase 6 - Test. "**.
+We will start with **phase 4 - ideate**.

 > Be careful on the running timer of your instructor.